openvinotoolkit/openvino/docs/benchmarks/performance_benchmarks_faq.md

 #### Q2: Where can I find the models used in the performance benchmarks?
 **A**: All models used are included in the GitHub repository of [Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo).

-#### Q3: Are there gonna be any new models added to the list used for benchmarking?
+#### Q3: Will there be any new models added to the list used for benchmarking?
 **A**: The models used in the performance benchmarks were chosen based on general adoption and usage in deployment scenarios.
 New models that support a diverse set of workloads and usage are going to be added.

 #### Q4: What does "CF" or "TF" in the graphs stand for?